-- 1. A person who is admitted to the Graduate School must pay by the prescribed due date(s) an entrance fee and other University fees and charges as provided for separately in Table 3 appended hereto. - 2.
-If a person who has completed admission procedures gives notice by the prescribed date that he/she has decided not to enroll in the Graduate School, the Graduate School shall refund to the person the University fees and charges paid by that person, except for the entrance fee paid.
+1. A person who is admitted to the Graduate School must pay by the prescribed due date(s) an entrance fee and other University fees and charges as provided for separately.

+2. If a person who has completed admission procedures gives notice by the prescribed date that he/she has decided not to enroll in the Graduate School, the Graduate School shall refund to the person the University fees and charges paid by that person, except for the entrance fee paid.